root-project/root/tree/ntuple/v7/doc/specifications.md

 #### Cluster Group Record Frame

 The cluster group record frame references the page list envelopes for groups of clusters.
-A cluster group record frame starts with
+A cluster group record frame has the following contents followed by a page list envelope link.

 ```
  0                   1                   2                   3